+With top-line growth hard to come by, most food operators are cutting back on capital spending this year until better times offer the promise of higher returns, industry observers told SN last week.
 “It costs money to expand, and if a company is not getting sufficient returns, then it's better to hold off on spending and trying to drive productivity,” Simeon Gutman, an analyst with Canaccord Adams, New York, told SN.
 “That's especially true if other retailers are simultaneously cutting back ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.